xkentr/wiegand-analyzer/README.md

-# Saleae I2C Analyzer
+# Saleae Wiegand Analyzer

+Saleae Wiegand Analyzer

+## Note
-Saleae I2C Analyzer
+This was cloned and modified from the Saleae I2C Analyzer.

 ## Getting Started